The Splendid Table

 All Things Considered

 Since its debut in 1971, this afternoon radio newsmagazine has delivered in-depth reporting and transformed the way listeners understand current events and view the world.
 Heard by more than 11 million* people on over 600 radio stations each week, All Things Considered is one of the most popular programs in America.
-Every weekday, hosts Melissa Block, Michele Norris, and Robert Siegel present two hours of breaking news mixed with compelling analysis, insightful commentaries, interviews, and special - sometimes quirky - features.
+Debbie Elliott hosts a one-hour edition of the program on Saturday and Sunday.
 Broadcast also includes the AM 1370 news team with local news coverage.

 Earlier On WXXI

 BBC World Service Overnight

 For over 70 years, BBC World Service has been the globe's most comprehensive source for news.
 No other news source has a network of international correspondents, reporters and producers to rival BBC.
 When news breaks ? anywhere, anytime ?
 BBC is there.

 BackStory is a weekly hour-long show in which renowned U.S. historians Ed Ayers, Peter Onuf, and Brian Balogh tear a topic from the headlines and plumb its historical depths.
 Over the course of each episode, the historian-hosts are joined by people in the news, callers, and fellow scholars interested in exploring the roots of contemporary America.
 Together, they reveal the connections -- and disconnections -- between past and present.
 With its passionate, intelligent, and irreverent approach, BackStory is essential listening for a broad range of audiences.

 Continuing his long-running conversation with the American public, Moyers returns with Moyers & Company, a weekly series the veteran journalist says will try to make sense of our tumultuous times, "for myself and hopefully for anyone who wants to keep me company."